pybind/pybind11_abseil/README.md

 The path used for the status module may be changed by altering the value of `PYBIND11_ABSEIL_STATUS_MODULE_PATH` defined in `status_casters.h`.
-This uses the same mechanism as the proto module, so see [its documentation] (../pybind11_protobuf/README.md?cl=head#use-outside-of-google3) for details.
+This uses the same mechanism as the proto module, so see [its documentation ](../pybind11_protobuf/README.md?cl=head#use-outside-of-google3) for details.